Borg 2.0 (preliminary information)

 It's now possible to tag (label) archives.
 There is a special tag for protecting archives against delete/prune/recreate.

-Matching can be done on archive (series) name, tags, user, host and archive ID.
+Matching can be done on archive (series) name, tags, user, host, and archive ID.

-concurrent parallel access to a repository is now possible for most borg commands (except check and compact).
+Concurrent parallel access to a repository is now possible for most Borg commands (except check and compact).

-stale repository locks get auto-removed if they don't get refreshed or if their owner process is known-dead.
+Stale repository locks get auto-removed if they don't get refreshed or if their owner process is known dead.

-borg delete and prune are much faster now.
+Borg delete and prune are much faster now.

-the repository works very differently now:
+The repository works very differently now:

 borg 1.x: transaction-based (commit or roll back), log-like, append-only segment files, precise refcounting, repo index needed, exclusive lock needed, checkpointing and .part files needed.

-borg 2: convergence, write-order, separate objects, no refcounting, garbage collection, no repo index needed, simplicity, mostly works with a shared lock, no need for checkpointing or .part files.
+borg 2: convergence, write order, separate objects, no refcounting, garbage collection, no repo index needed, simplicity, mostly works with a shared lock, no need for checkpointing or .part files.

 chunks index: less memory overhead, lower memory usage spikes when resizing the hashtable.